 Here’s something simple and always amazing.
 It’s the way the human body is able to heal broken bones.
-Especially in young people, just look at how there is callus formation, periosteal reaction, as these fractures of the radius and ulna, are healing.
+Especially in young people; just look at how there is callus formation, periosteal reaction; as these fractures of the radius and ulna; are healing.

 To get things started:

 Growing up in a suburb of a big city on the East Coast, I quickly realized early on that sports mean a whole lot to my family.
 As the youngest out of three brothers, I was in front of our house, sitting on the lawn and watching my two older brothers play football and catch with my dad.
 These are some of my earliest memories and I believe that I attained them before I could even walk.

 As I grew older, the same pattern was repeated over and over again.
 My father was a local high school basketball coach and my mom was a professional ice skater turned homemaker.
 In our households, playing sports and enjoying them was a given norm.

-In those types of situations, people tend to feel pressured to start doing the same activities, but in my case, I was delighted to start practicing sports.
+People tend to feel pressured to start doing the same activities, but in my case, I was delighted to start practicing sports.
 When I finally reach the age when I starting school, I was already well-versed in traditional summer US sports, which made me quite a small athlete.
 In the coming years, I continued to practice them, but in that process, I somehow found my favorite sport in the entire world: soccer.

 Living in the US at that time meant that soccer was not successful at all.
-In fact, while kids played it, many others seem to perceive it as a kid’s game, similar to dodgeball.
-But for me, when I began high school, it was a dream come true.
+In fact; while kids played it; many others seem to perceive it as a kid’s game; similar to dodgeball.
+But for me; when I began high school, it was a dream come true.
 In that activity, I found everything I ever wanted.

-My father and mother were supportive of me, even when I broke my leg the first time around, way back when I was only 19.
+My father and mother were supportive of me; even when I broke my leg the first time around, way back when I was only 19.
 Broken bones were nothing new in our family, so we went to see a doctor and then an orthopedic surgeon.
-The X-ray suggested that I needed a surgery, which did not seem like a big deal to me.
+The X-ray suggested that I needed a surgery; which did not seem like a big deal to me.

 My grandmother ended up in a hospital.
 A mammogram revealed a tumor in her breast and she was immediately placed on a list for surgery.
 At the same time, I had to go back to the hospital for a small correction of the fracture, so for a short time, we were hospitalized together.
 She was diagnosed with breast cancer.
 In that moment, I realized how life was brittle and easily made us forget about the important things.
 No broken bones could replace the notion of losing my grandmother to breast cancer.
 Then and there, lying in that hospital bed, I promised myself I would be a better person.

-As if by miracle, my grandmother also recuperated and began to feel better, with the breast cancer surgery being a great success.
-She, like the rest of my family, spurred me on and supported me as I made the transition from an amateur athlete to a professional sportsman when I moved to Europe to start playing on a professional level.
+As if by miracle, my grandmother also recuperated and began to feel better; with the breast cancer surgery being a great success.
+She, like the rest of my family; spurred me on and supported me as I made the transition from an amateur athlete to a professional sportsman; when I moved to Europe to start playing on a professional level.

 I experienced broken bones on a regular basis and a visit to an orthopedic surgeon was something that I became very accustomed to.
 But, no fracture, no matter how serious, could drive me away from the soccer pitch, where I found my true life calling.
 During the same time, I met the best woman in the world and now we have a happy marriage together and two beautiful boys.

-Thanks to a single unfortunate bone fracture and a serious diagnose from a loved one, I became a man who I am today.
+Thanks to a single unfortunate bone fracture and a serious diagnose from a loved one; I became a man who I am today.